restinthemiddle/restinthemiddle/README.md

   * `basepath` is optional.
 Will be prefixed to any request URL path pointed at Restinthemiddle.
 See examples section.
   * `query` is optional.
 If set, `query` will precede the actual request’s query.

-**Note:** It is not possible to populate the `headers` dictionary via environment variable.
-You have to use a configuration file at least for `headers`.
+**Note:** It is not possible to populate the `headers` dictionary via an environment variable.
+If you want to change the `headers` you have to use a configuration file.

 ## Examples